Mike Mangione

-He has released five LP records and one EP.
+He has released six LP records and two EP.
 In 2017 Mike released the "Three Days EP" which featured a cover of Peter Gabriel's "Don't Give Up" as a duet with fellow Wisconsin native Peter Mulvey.
 Mike's Fifth studio record "But I've Seen The Stars" was recorded at Ocean Way Recording with producer Matt Linesch (Edward Sharpe and the Magnetic Zeros, Dave Mason) and premiered in Relix Magazine.
 The album was released October 20, 2017 on Mike's own label "RODZINKArecords" and was named one of the best records of 2017 by Milwaukee Journal Sentinel.

 Mike Mangione had a non-speaking role as "Mail Boy" in the 2004 movie Anchorman: The Legend of Ron Burgundy.
 The money made from his work on the movie financed his first tour.
 Mike also does voiceover work.
 In 2016 and 2017 Mike lent his voice for multiple Milwaukee Brewers commercials, one of which won the Emmy Award.

-He is also the host of the podcast Time & The Mystery: Conversations with Mike Mangione, in which he sits with public figures to discuss their inspiration, process, and connection with others through their work.
+He was also the host of the podcast Time & The Mystery: Conversations with Mike Mangione, in which he sits with public figures to discuss their inspiration, process, and connection with others through their work.

+Mike contributed a chapter of reflection for the book "God Is Beauty: A Retreat on The Gospel and Art" published by Theology of the Body Press in 2021.
+The book translated and published for the first time a 1962 retreat given by Karol Wojtyla (Pope John Paul II) for artists.